leminhtuan2015/Today-I-Learn/Note.md

 * Biến static là gì?

 * 2 **What is pointer?
 Object is the pointer? what is the diffrent between reference variable vs value variable?**
-* Con trỏ là gì? , Object có phải con trỏ không, kiểu biến tham chiếu va tham chị khác nhau như thế nào?
+* Con trỏ là gì? , Object có phải con trỏ không, Object là biến tham trị hay tham chiếu, kiểu biến tham chiếu va tham chị khác nhau như thế nào?

 * 3 **Data structures, When use List, when use Set**
  - List (countable number of ordered values, where the same value may occur more than once),